IBMTechSales/was-appmod/docs/index.md

 <h3 style="color:green">Operational Modernization</h3>

 - **Repackage** the application to deploy within a container but maintaining a monolith application without changes to the application or runtime.
-This solution uses IBM Transforation Advisor and the Runtime Component Operator, supported by IBM WebSphere Hybrid Edition, to deploy and manage the containerized application on Red Hat OpenShift.
+This solution uses IBM Transformation Advisor and the Runtime Component Operator, supported by IBM WebSphere Hybrid Edition, to deploy and manage the containerized application on Red Hat OpenShift.

 <h3 style="color:green">Runtime Modernization</h3>